mostazio/game_of_shutl/README.md

 For our tech test, we'd like you to implement a stripped-down version of our quoting engine, and then add some features.
 This is a RESTful service endpoint that takes a few details and works out the price for a delivery.

 Throughout the test we're looking for great ruby style, driving your code through tests (and refactoring) and at all times doing the bare minimum possible to get the job done.
+If you don't like the code that's there already, feel free to refactor as you add features.

 Please don't spend more than 90 minutes on the test - it's fine not to complete all the features - just make sure that the features you do complete are done to a standard that you're happy with.
 Please complete the features in order.

 To submit, fork our repo and add 'samsworldofno' as a collaborator.
 Bonus points for committing along the way and highlighting in your commit logs when a given feature was completed.

 On the name: Our old tech test was the [game of life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) - but the Game of Shutl is much more interesting :)

-## Feature One - Basic Service
+## Feature One - Basic Service - DONE

 Build a basic service that responds to a POST to /quotes, with the following request structure: